Types of cancer

 - Through the blood.
 Cancer invades the veins and capillaries and travels through the blood to other places in the body.

 Cancer is not just one disease but many diseases.
 There are more than 100 different types of cancer.
 Most cancers are named for the organ or type of cell in which they start – for example, cancer that begins in the colon is called colon cancer; cancer that begins in basal cells of the skin is called basal cell carcinoma.

-Eleven of the most common types of cancer are described in detail on this site.
-Other types of cancer can be found at the National Cancer Institute website where the disease information on this website originated.
+Many of the most common types of cancer are described in detail on this site.
+Other types of cancer can be found at the National Cancer Institute website, where the disease information on this website originated.
 Questions about terms used in the cancer descriptions can be found in the Cancer Glossary and Drug Dictionary.